-The chances of a vertex (normal position) baby being born with an abnormality are 2.4% The chances of a breech baby being born with an abnormality are 6.3%.
-Again, there is a 93% likelihood that your baby is normal.
+The chances of a vertex (head-down position) baby being born with an abnormality are 2.4% The chances of a breech baby being born with an abnormality are 6.3%.
+Again, there is a 93+% likelihood that your baby is normal.

-Here are some possible explanations/risk factors for breech, in no particular order.
+Here are some possible reasons a baby might be breech, in no particular order.

 You have a weird-shaped uterus or pelvis.
 If you have bicornuate uterus or a uterine septum, you are much more likely to have a breech baby.
 If you have had a pelvic injury, malnutrition as a child, or used the pill in adolescence before your bones were fully formed, you may have an increased risk of pelvic-weirdness affecting your baby’s position.
 Even so, seems unlikely.

 Your first baby was breech.
 About 10% of of women whose 1st baby is breech go on to have a second breech baby.
 You have an increased risk of a breech if any previous pregnancies were breech at term.
 Here is a study with detailed information about the recurrence of breech in mamas’ 2nd/3rd pregnancies.